humean/qix-rs-client/README.md

 # qlik-engine-client-rs

-Client library implementation of Qlik Sense Engine APIs for server or browser (wasm).
-At the moment for my own amusement and doesn't work, so not meant for production.
-An experiment.
+Side project.
+Using a schema for the Qix Engine APIs to do code gen and build a rust client lib for use on server or client (wasm)